Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit context: 'Useful for auditing what's hitting a specific alias before you disable or delete it.'
-This implies when to use, though it does not explicitly state when not to use or list alternatives.
+The description provides a use case: 'Useful for auditing what's hitting a specific alias before you disable or delete it.'
+This gives clear guidance on when to use the tool, though it does not explicitly mention alternative tools for other scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.